Mike-4-prog/Refract/refract-docs/docs/advanced-guides/side-effects-management.md

 4. **Isolate heavy operations**
    Offload long-running tasks to background workers or asynchronous functions to avoid blocking the UI.

-:::note
+:::info
-For performance-focused apps, refer to our **[Performance Optimization guide](links here)**, which includes tips for efficient effect management.
+For performance-focused apps, refer to our **[Performance Optimization guide](http://localhost:3000/docs/advanced-guides/optical-composition-patterns)**, which includes tips for efficient effect management.
 :::

 ### Composing Effects